tc39/proposal-observable/EventTargetObservable.md

 The `receiveError` member indicates whether or not events with type error are dispatched to Observers error methods.

 The `handler` callback function is invoked on the event object prior to the event being dispatched to the Observable's Observers.
 The handler is intended to be used to allow developers to execute stateful operations on the Event object within the current tick.

-## Design Considerations

-The semantics of `EventTarget` and `Observable` cleanly overlap by design.
-Both `EventTarget` and `Observable` share the following semantics...

-* the ability to synchronously subscribe and unsubscribe from notifications
-* the ability to synchronously dispatch notifications
-* errors thrown from notification handlers are reported to the host, but are not propagated

-EventTargets also support additional semantics beyond those of Observable.
-Most of those semantics relate to the way in which events are propagated through the DOM.
-Furthermore EventTargets exclusively notify Event objects, which support several mutable operations.

-The aim of this proposal is to provide an API that allow inputs relating to `EventTarget` semantics to be specified at the point of adaptation, thereby allowing the semantics of EventTarget to be narrowed to those of Observable without impacting expressiveness.

 ## Example Usage